wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

    gen_data['airadjective'] = [
     'Celestial lightning strikes the metallic',
+    'An sky princess has set her court over the', 'Flying islets hover above the',
+    'An eternal blizzard swallowed the',
+    'A floating island hosts the',
+    'A barren crater has replaced the',
+    'Giant clouds float with the',
+    'A mysterious tower attracts storms by the',
+    'A sky-temple was built beyond the',

   ];

  gen_data['airhazard'] = [
     'siphon kinetic energy',
+    'will summon gusts to split your party',
+    'can open portals to the sky',
+    'freeze everything',
+    'are hidden behind flying rocks',
+    'vaporize mineral matter that gets too close', 'hide in clouds',
+    'augment air magic',
+    'attract Air Elementals',

   ];

   gen_data['airtaint'] = [
     'can spit lightning',
+    'started to serve a sky princess',
+    'can fly extremely fast',
+    'adapted to the extremely cold climate',
+    'grew extra feathery wings',
+    'started living in force bubbles',
+    'adapted to withstand scalding steam',
+    'can cast wind magic',
+    'started worshipping a giant Air Elemental',
   ];

   gen_data['airmonster'] = [
-    'a Blue Abishai on a divine mission to {blueabishaiquest}',
+    'a Blue Abishai on a divine mission to {blueabishaiquest}', 'an Aerial Servant who {aerialservantwants}',
+    'Airwalkers who {airwalkerwants}',
+    '{arcticbattotem} Arctic Bats',
+    '{gianttressymtotem} Giant Tressyms',
+    '{egarustotem} Egarus Fungi',
+    'Steam Elementals who {steamelementalwants}',
+    'an Air Cult that {cultwants}',
+    'a Sorcerous Cabal that {sorcererwants}',
       ];
 // - - - - - - - - - - M - A - G - I - C - A - L - - - - - - - - - - - - - - - - - - - - - - - - -